enacuavlab/vto-wifiraw/readme.txt

-This project provides wireless interface between ground and board systems.
+This project provides wireless communication between ground and board systems.

-Two wireless devices on both sides may improve communication using rolling channel hopping.

 -------------------------------------------------------------------------------
 TODO in install.sh